 Modern AI keyboards use several techniques to understand your style:

 "At first I was skeptical about AI suggestions," admits Alex, a teacher I interviewed.
 "But after a few weeks, it started suggesting exactly what I wanted to say.
-It even picks up on whether I'm being formal with parents or casual with colleagues."
+It even picks up on whether I'm being formal with parents or casual with colleagues.
+The 2026 updates are even more impressive - it now understands the difference between urgent messages and routine ones, and adjusts the tone accordingly."

 Getting the most from AI quick replies requires some initial setup: